-Consumer Reports tested six self tanners to see how well they work.
+Consumer Reports tested two dozen brands of windows to see how well they stand up to the elements.